Clothing technology: Sports

 The design and constructions of sportswear has changed dramatically over time.
 Athletic apparel aids in the prevention of injuries, the improvement of breathability, the protection from the weather, and the encouragement of a fitness mindset.
 Athletes can now use wearable heart rate monitors and fitness trackers to capture a variety of fitness-related parameters, such as distance traveled, calorie consumption, heart rate, and sleep quality.

+Techwear

+The design of techwear has evolved to become a fashion statement and technical use all at the same time.
+Techwear involves added zippers, buttons, straps, cord lock, etc. to help aid the changeability of outfits for different temperatures, climates, and moods.
+It can allow the user to change what they are wearing no matter where they are in a matter of seconds.

 Education

 Computer-aided design is used in the development of clothing.
 Corporate and business training to address accounting, trade, and finance issues has also become a significant part of the trade.
 Courses and programs at Universities specialize in these fields. the Beijing Institute of Clothing Technology and Fachhochschule für Technik und Wirtschaft Berlin are examples institutions focused on the business.
 In the area of engineering development of functional clothing, TU Dresden, Germany provides courses at Bachelor, Dipl.-Ing and non-consecutive MSc. degree and HS Niedererrhein (Mönchengladbach) provides B.Sc. and M.Sc. programs.
 National governments have also become involved in the business with trade rules and negotiations as well as investments such as Europe's Future Textiles and Clothing program.